History of the San Francisco Giants: 2010–2016: San Francisco dynasty

-2017–present: Zaidi takes over
+2017–2024: Zaidi takes over

 On December 6, 2016, the Giants signed closer Mark Melancon to a four-year contract.
 On April 2, 2017, Madison Bumgarner became the first pitcher in MLB history to hit two home runs in an Opening Day matchup.
 Despite the Giants' recent post-season successes and posting the seventh highest payroll in the league in 2017, they finished 64–98 and fifth in the NL West in a season that was rife with injuries to several key players.
 This, combined with the failure of the front office to address glaring defensive issues in the outfield, as well as the lowest power-hitting performance in the league at a time when home runs are on the rise, resulted in one of the poorest seasons in Giants history.

 Before the 2018 season, the Giants acquired Evan Longoria and Andrew McCutchen in trades that saw Denard Span and the organization's top prospect Christian Arroyo sent to the Tampa Bay Rays in return, along with an additional prospect; the Pittsburgh Pirates received Giants prospects Kyle Crick and Bryan Reynolds as compensation for the final year of McCutchen's contract.
 The team followed these trades by signing free-agent outfielder Austin Jackson to a two-year contract.
 The season, despite moves to compete, ended in a 73–89 record for the Giants, 4th in the NL West.
 On July 8, Jackson was sent to the Texas Rangers along with pitchers Cory Gearrin and Jason Bahr.
 On August 31, just before the end of the waiver trade deadline, McCutchen was traded to the New York Yankees for minor leaguers Abiatal Avelino and Juan De Paula.
 Also in late August, Posey underwent season-ending hip surgery, which caused the Giants to struggle to a 5–21 record in September (including a franchise record 11 straight losses).